dssg/appy-reviews/README.md

 # appy-reviews

-A "smart" Web application for reviewing DSSG program application submissions
+Appy is a "smart" Web application for reviewing DSSG program application submissions.

 ## Management

-### Requirements
+### Assumptions

-* docker
-* pyenv-virtualenv
+The below dependencies are not strict requirements, but they are strongly recommended and assumed.

+#### Docker

+Appy is developed against and deployed via [Docker](https://www.docker.com/).

+#### pyenv

+[pyenv](https://github.com/pyenv/pyenv) is a great development tool for managing versions of Python, as well as its plugin [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) for managing distinct virtual environments.

+#### direnv

+[direnv](https://direnv.net/) is another useful, generic development tool, for managing environmental variables.

 ### Set-up